Recovering from birth is serious business and requires proper nourishment and nutrition. These are the top nutrients moms need in postpartum.

 On top of pregnancy itself, if we’re breastfeeding, we need even more to pass nutrients to our babies while ensuring we have enough for ourselves, too.
 You can read more about breastfeeding nutrition in this detailed post.

 You may have heard that you “burn” around 500 additional calories a day when you’re nursing, but what this truly means is your body is using those calories to make milk.
 We need fuel and nutrients to produce and fortify milk to nourish our babies while also making sure we don’t become further depleted.
+And for many moms, well over 500 is needed!

 Unfortunately, there are no nutrient intake guidelines for non-breastfeeding women specific to the postpartum period, which is frustrating.